-their parenting style is correct
+EACH CULTURE THINKS their parenting style is the correct one

 Parenting styles (#4)